MariamBrh/Seoul_Bike_Sharing_Demand/README.md

 In this report we will study the bicycle **rental data** in Seoul for the year 2018.
 The objective of our analysis is to discover the factor(s) that determine the demand for self-service bicycle rentals, build statistical models and then try to make rental prediction based on the information and models available to us.
 Our data mining and analysis will be done in Python.

-## This project is implemented in Python and gathers tasks of :
+## This project is implemented in Python:
-* Data visualisation : show correlations between the data and the target on the Jupyter Notebook
-* Machine learning algorithm modelisation on the Jupyter Notebook
-* Transformation of the model into an API Django
+- Data Cleaning
+- Data Visualisation
+- Data Pre-Processing
+- Modelling
+- Api

 ## This repositery contains: